Dr. Casper Harteveld is an Associate Professor of Game Design at Northeastern University.

 He received his BS, MS, and PhD in Systems Engineering, Policy Analysis & Management from Delft University of Technology, and a BS in Psychology from Leiden University.

 1. Advance the use of games and gamification for studying and improving human behavior; and

 2. Empower people to design, use, and analyze games and gamification for education and social impact.

-Working across disciplines, Dr. Harteveld has designed and evaluated games on flooding, urban heat islands, debris collection, and pro se litigants.
-He is a strong proponent of integrating research and education and a significant portion of his work is devoted to translating research outcomes to the classroom or informal settings, in order to make sure that the next generation is ready to deal with the societal challenges of the 21st Century.
+He applies his work foremost in the context of resilience, sustainability, and health.
+He is a also strong proponent of integrating research and education and a significant portion of his work is devoted to translating research outcomes to the classroom or informal settings.

 Book that presents a design philosophy for serious games, suggesting that game designers need to balance reality, meaning, and play.Website